Skip to main content

 See this study of the four historic themes that have shaped Wellington city.

-Nominate a heritage item to protect it
+Adding a heritage item to get it protected in the District Plan

 If you would like to nominate a heritage item for protection, email district.plan@wcc.govt.nz and include the following details: